 “We try to make the decision based on who we believe is better to win that competition.
 Players have to respect that, fight and compete between them.”

-Guendouzi is considered one of Arsenal’s best prospects and has become a fan favourite for being the all-round b*stard the club has been crying out for.
+Guendouzi was considered one of Arsenal’s best prospects and briefly became a fan favourite for being the all-round b*stard the club had been crying out for.

 “The reason is that players who, in my opinion, are training better, behaving better and are more applied to deliver on the pitch, what we want, are the players selected,” Arteta told beIN Sports after the game.

-When Arteta replaced Emery as manager, Ceballos was back at parent club Real Madrid receiving treatment for an injury, and has been used sparingly upon his return.
+When Arteta replaced Emery as manager, Ceballos was back at parent club Real Madrid receiving treatment for an injury.

-In January, Arteta urged Ceballos to “make things difficult for me and my selection”.
+The next month, Arteta urged Ceballos to “make things difficult for me and my selection”.
 His message was simple: “He needs to get back to fitness and fight for his place.”
-Ceballos’ argument that he was fully fit suggest the two parties had different standards.
+Ceballos’ argument that he was fully fit suggests the two parties had different standards.